Stand with Ukraine flag

 image

-• At the next step is create a Downlink converter.
+• The next step is to create a Downlink Converter.

-The Downlink converter transforms outgoing RPC message and then the integration sends it to your device.
+The downlink converter converts the outbound RPC message and then the integration sends it to your device.
 You can customize a downlink according to your configuration.
 Let’s consider an example where we send an attribute update message.
-For this example, use the code below.
+For this example, use the following code.

 One can use either TBEL (ThingsBoard expression language) or JavaScript to develop user defined functions.
 We recommend utilizing TBEL as it’s execution in ThingsBoard is much more efficient compared to JS.